National Olympic Committee of Ukraine: Heroes of Sports Year

-All-Ukrainian Ceremony Heroes of Sports Year is the grand sport event which has been held on the main stages of the country since 2007.
-This ceremony is a great occasion to meet Olympic champions and medalists of all times, coaches and sports specialists.
+'All-Ukrainian Ceremony Heroes of Sports Year' is the sport event which has been held on the main stages of the country since 2007.
+The occasion's purpose is to meet Olympic champions and medallists of all periods of time; coaches and sports specialists.

 The sports Oscar is presented to athletes and coaches who won medals at the Olympic and world sports arenas.
 Sports organizers whose contribution was recognized the most substantial also get this award.

 The Olympic Book, The Olympic Corner

 Since 2011 National Olympic Committee of Ukraine together with the Olympic Academy of Ukraine organizes the nationwide actions The Olympic Book and The Olympic Corner.
 During these projects each of over 20 000 schools and each of 230 classes is provided with Olympic literature and sports equipment.

 The main goal is the development of the Olympic movement in Ukraine, promotion of healthy lifestyles, spreading the ideas of Olympism.